Join my community and get a

 So here we go….Let's start learning.

-(or if you're self-employed, estimate the best you can).
-And depending on how much cash you have available in your checking account, you will want to know when those paychecks will go in there.
+If you're self-employed, estimate the best you can.
+Depending on how much cash you have available in your checking account, you will want to know when those paychecks will go in there.
+You may be wondering how to budget when you don't make enough money.
+The answer is – increase your income and pick up some side hustles.

 Whether it be to your local church or a charity, remember that you are deciding your values as a family.
 Being generous is something that we should all strive to be.
 No matter how unfortunate your financial situation is, there is always someone else in greater need.